Kofi Akpaloo

 Percival Kofi Akpaloo is a Ghanaian politician.
 He is the leader of the Liberal Party of Ghana.
 He was also the party's presidential candidate for the 2020 Ghanaian general election.

+Education

+Akpaloo studied at South Bank University to obtain MBA in Strategic Management and Master of Arts in Accounting.
+He also has ACCA in accounting from Emile Woolf College, London.

 Politics

 Independent People's Party

 Akpaloo founded the Independent People's Party (IPP) in 2011.
 He was the leader of the party when it contested the 2012 Ghanaian general election but won no seats.
 He was disqualified from contesting the 2016 Ghanaian general election as the presidential candidate of the party by the Electoral Commission of Ghana, a decision he unsuccessfully contested in court.